-- And another important loophole is it considers woman as a property of her husband.
-This law states that a man can file a case on the person that have an illicit affair with his wife, without his permission.
+And another important loophole is it considers a woman as the property of her husband.
+This law states that a man can file a case on the person that has an illicit affair with his wife, without his permission.

-- This law punishes only those who have illegal relationship with married women.
-If a married man has an affair with unmarried women, he cannot be punished under this law.
+This law punishes only those who have an illegal relationship with married women.
+If a married man has an affair with an unmarried woman, he cannot be punished under this law.

-- Considering all these reasons, Supreme court struck down the 158 year old law by stating that adultery is a civil wrong and should not be a criminal offence.
+Considering all these reasons, the Supreme court struck down the 158-year-old law by stating that adultery is a civil wrong and should not be a criminal offence.
 However one can opt for divorce if his/her life partner commits adultery.

-- If one commits adultery, the marriage is already broken and hence it threatens the institution of marriage.
-It’s very important to protect the purity of marriage institution in the society.
-And hence adultery should be made as a criminal offence.
+If one commits adultery, the marriage is already broken and hence it threatens the institution of marriage.
+It’s very important to protect the purity of marriage institutions in society.
+And hence adultery should be made a criminal offence.

-- To protect moral values of society, we should take the help of law.
+To protect the moral values of society, we should take the help of the law.

-- Families will be broke if one of the parent sends the other one to jail.
-It creates a lot of mental trauma to the children involved.
+Families will be broken if one of the parents sends the other one to jail.
+It creates a lot of mental trauma for the children involved.

-- Punishing people under adultery law impacts their reputation forever.
-They will be labelled as a cheater, and will have a tough time to live a happy and faithful life.
+Punishing people under adultery law impacts their reputation forever.
+They will be labelled as a cheater and will have a tough time living a happy and faithful life.

-- Law was there until recently, but there are many illegal affairs in the country.
-So, law couldn’t succeed in reducing the number of adultery cases.
+Law was there until recently, but there are many illegal affairs in the country.
+So, the law couldn’t succeed in reducing the number of adultery cases.

-If adultery is a punishable offence, both man and women that commit it should be punished.
-However, it is much better if law doesn’t interfere with personal lives.
-Fear of law cannot bring love on life partner.
+If adultery is a punishable offence, both men and women that commit it should be punished.
+However, it is much better if the law doesn’t interfere with personal lives.
+Fear of law cannot bring love to a life partner.
 It is much better to come out of a loveless marriage than to send the adulterer to jail with the hope that their relationship will be back to normal.

 What is your opinion on this topic?
 Express your thoughts in the comment section below.
 Subscribe to our blog to read answers to trending GD topics.